sr229/filo/README.md

 The rationale behind the project is my main interest with accelerator proxies, aka proxies that accelerate your page loading times by using a proxy and image compression to compensate load times.

 Google Data Saver exists, yes, but Google is very trivial when it comes to data privacy.
 And I wanted to emulate the Data Saver features, and improve upon it by adding the following:

 - Compression of images even in HTTP/S connections.
-- Proxying of HTML files and cached in a Anycast CDN.
+- Proxying of static files, compressing the, and cached in a Anycast CDN.

 ## Running